danirus/django-comments-xtd/docs/tutorial.rst

          {{ comment_count }} comments have been posted.
        </div>

-Now let's do the changes to list the comments.
+Now let's add the code to list the comments posted to the story.
 We can make use of two template tags, :ttag:`render_comment_list` and :ttag:`get_comment_list`.
 The former renders a template with the comments while the latter put the comment list in a variable in the context of the template.

 When using the first, :ttag:`render_comment_list`, with a ``blog.post`` object, Django will look for the template ``list.html`` in the following directories: